Rigidity of proper colorings of $\mathbb{Z}^d$: Main steps of proof

 \begin{lemma} Let $S \subset \Z^d$ be finite and let $\{ S_P \}_{P \in \phasedom}$ be a partition of $S^c$ such that $\extB S_P \subset S$ for all~$P$.
 Suppose that $S \cup S_{P_0}$ contains $(\Lambda^c)^+$.
 Let $\Omega$ be an event on which $(\intB S_P)^+$ is in the $P$-pattern for every $P$ and denote

 Then

 \end{lemma}

 We conclude with a short outline as to how Lemma~\ref{lem:bound-on-pseudo-breakup} is used to prove Proposition~\ref{prop:prob-of-given-breakup}.
-To this end, we take $S$ to be $X_*$, $S_P$ to be $X_P \setminus X_*$ and $\Omega$ to be the event that $X$ is a breakup.
-Unfortunately, concluding Proposition~\ref{prop:prob-of-given-breakup} from Lemma~\ref{lem:bound-on-pseudo-breakup} is not straightforward, as the latter gives an insufficient bound on the probability of $\Omega$.
-The difficulty here is that, while $k(\Omega)$ is always large in comparison to $L$ and~$M$, it is not necessarily large in comparison to~$N$.
-Indeed, as we will show (see Lemma~\ref{lem:lower-bound-on-size-of-restricted}), every edge in $\dpartialrev X_P$ is necessarily restricted in $f$ and every edge incident to $X_\overlap$ is either restricted in $f$ or incident to a non-dominant vertex in $f$, so that
+To this end, we take $S$ to be $X_*$ and $S_P$ to be $X_P \setminus X_*$, and, as a first attempt, we take $\Omega$ to be the event that $X$ is a breakup.
+Concluding Proposition~\ref{prop:prob-of-given-breakup} from Lemma~\ref{lem:bound-on-pseudo-breakup} is still not straightforward, as the latter, when applied directly to $\Omega$, gives an insufficient bound on its probability.
+The difficulty here is that, while $k(\Omega)$ is large in comparison to $L$ and $M$, it is not necessarily large in comparison to~$N$.
+Indeed, the observations above will allow us to deduce (see Lemma~\ref{lem:lower-bound-on-size-of-restricted} and Lemma~\ref{lem:vertices-with-unique-pattern}) that